f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 in building Imperative Workflows.
 While these types of workflows are incredibly powerful, they are also time-consuming to build from scratch.
-As we move into Module 2 you will see the importance of leveraging **Abstraction** and **Declarative Interfaces** to minimize the amount of time spent building Imperative Workflows.
+As we move into Module 2 you will see the importance of leveraging **Abstraction** and **Declarative Interfaces** to minimize the amount of time spent on building Imperative Workflows.

 .. |image97| image:: /_static/class1/image097.png